Unlocking the potential of Composable Architecture with content modeling

-It’s tempting to skip content modelling and go straight to implementation.
-But try to use as much of the content modelling process as you reasonably can.
+It’s tempting to skip content modeling and go straight to implementation.
+But try to use as much of the content modeling process as you reasonably can.
 Large projects will benefit from the whole process, but smaller projects may need to target only parts.
-The important part is being disciplined about the modelling process, which is targeted at surfacing information to make informed decisions and saving you time in the long run.
+The important part is being disciplined about the modeling process, which is targeted at surfacing information to make informed decisions and saving you time in the long run.

 User experience design

-We can apply Composable Architecture principles to UX Design, which has some commonalities with content modelling and should be informed by it.
-For example, if content modelling is the blueprint for a house, user experience design is the interior design, plumbing fixtures, tiles, and door handles.
+We can apply Composable Architecture principles to UX Design, which has some commonalities with content modeling and should be informed by it.
+For example, if content modeling is the blueprint for a house, user experience design is the interior design, plumbing fixtures, tiles, and door handles.

 A composable approach to UX can significantly increase your business’s ability to support change.
 This concept has been around for a while in UX design, and you’ve probably heard of it with different names.
 Atomic UI is one example of a UX design framework that uses Composable principles.
 It is a standard practice among front-end engineers that break up UIs into small, reusable components to be woven back into various combinations quickly and easily.

-Combining these Atomic UI with content modelling principles unlocks composability in your content regardless of channel.
+Combining these Atomic UI with content modeling principles unlocks composability in your content regardless of channel.

 You might have been familiar with some of concepts we talked about.
 However, we hope that tying them all together illustrates how powerful the concepts of Composable can be when they’re integrated through every part of your business’s content strategy.